qwj/python-vpn/README.rst

 .. code:: rst

-  $ pip3 install pike
+  $ pip3 install pesp
-  Successfully installed pike-0.1.3
+  Successfully installed pesp-0.1.3
-  $ pike -p yourpassword
+  $ pesp -p yourpassword
   Serving on UDP :500 :4500...
   ^C

 Open server's UDP port :500 :4500 to your device.
 In device's system setting, add an "IPSec" (iOS) or "IPSec IKE PSK" (Android) node, write down the server address and password "yourpassword".
 Connect.

 You should change the default password "test" to keep higher security.
-See "pike -h" for more options.
+See "pesp -h" for more options.

 Features
 --------